Colorado Flood Shuts Highway With Damage 'Unlike Anything' Seen Before

 Images show concrete ripped from the roadway and guardrails while trees and rocks clog the roadway.
 Aerial video captured by Fox 31, the local affiliate, further shows the damage with rocks and debris thickly piled up around rest storm signs as crews clear a path.
 The interstate will remain closed until at least this weekend, forcing those traveling it to take a detour that will add hours to any trip through the area and further snarling supply chains.
 It all feels wearily familiar.
 Heavy rains blitzed Detroit earlier this summer, leading to flash flooding that turned highways there into canals.
 Even more widespread and damaging floods have ripped through areas as far away as China and large portions of Europe in recent weeks as well.

 Climate change is increasing the odds of heavy downpours since a hotter atmosphere can hold more water.
 That’s all well and good... until said water exits the atmosphere in deluges that can cover roadways in water or rubble (or both).
 Heavy downpours have increased in every corner of the U.S., including Colorado.
-But the state—and others across the West—are seeing those downpours fall on top another hallmark of climate change.
+But the state—and others across the West—are seeing those downpours fall on top of another hallmark of climate change.

 The Grizzly Creek Fire was among a number of blazes that lit up Colorado last year, including two of the state’s largest on records and one fire that marched over the crest of the Rockies in October.
 (To be clear, that is very bad and very not normal.)
 It fits with a trend of increasingly large and destructive wildfires that can leave slopes denuded and destabilized.
 That, in turn, increases the odds of even moderate rains unleashing debris flows like the ones that have closed I-70.